The Secret to Accelerated Cash Value Growth in Whole Life Insurance

 How to Design a Whole Life Policy with Paid Up Additions

 High cash value whole life is only as good as the policy design.
-Traditional whole life insurance focused on the death benefit, with the cash value portion of the policy being less of a focal point.
-But whole life designed for early high cash value accumulation and access is focused on the cash value, rather than the death benefit.
+Traditional whole life insurance focused on the death benefit, with the cash value portion being secondary.
+But whole life designed for early high cash value accumulation prioritizes cash value growth over death benefit.

-The most popular whole life policy designs are going to be blends of PUAs/Base of 60/40, 70/30, 80/20, and even 90/10.
 Does that mean these are the ideal blends for your whole life policy?
 Of course not.
-The key is speaking to one of our Pro Client Guides who can help design the best high cash value whole life insurance policy for you based on your specific needs and wants.
+The key is speaking to one of our Pro Client Guides who can help design the best high cash value whole life insurance policy based on your specific financial situation and goals.

 Avoid the MEC

-However, it should be noted that you can only put so much money into your policy.
-An over-funded policy transforms the policy into a modified endowment contract MEC.
-If your policy “MECs” you will lose some of the tax advantages of permanent life insurance.
+It’s important to note that you can only put so much money into your policy.
+An over-funded policy transforms into a modified endowment contract (MEC).
+If your policy “MECs,” you will lose some of the tax advantages of permanent life insurance.

-The good news is you can avoid “MEC’ing” your policy by paying attention to correspondence from your insurance provider, as your insurer will provide you ample time to remedy the situation and prevent your policy from changing into a MEC.
+The good news is you can avoid “MEC’ing” your policy by paying attention to correspondence from your insurance provider.
+Your insurer will provide ample time to remedy the situation and prevent your policy from changing into a MEC.

-Not to be confused with paid up additions rider is the paid up additions dividend option.
-Whereas the rider to the whole life policy must be added, the dividend option to purchase paid up additions is a separate feature of the policy.
+Not to be confused with the paid-up additions rider is the paid-up additions dividend option.
+Whereas the rider must be added to the whole life policy, the dividend option to purchase paid-up additions is a separate feature.

-Life insurance dividends allow you to choose different options, such as taking the cash out or buying additional paid up life insurance.
+Life insurance dividends allow you to choose different options, such as:

-We strongly recommend choosing this dividend option if your goal is to maximize cash value growth in your policy.
+We strongly recommend choosing the dividend option to purchase paid-up additions if your goal is to maximize cash value growth.

 Exclusive to Whole Life Insurance

-Other types of life insurance coverage, such as term life insurance and universal life insurance, do not include paid-up additions.
-Only participating whole life policies offer the paid up additions feature.
+Other types of life insurance coverage, such as term life insurance and universal life insurance, do not offer paid-up additions.
+Only participating whole life policies from mutual insurance companies provide this powerful feature.

-Having said that, other types of coverage, such as IUL insurance policies, have their own inherent ways to build high cash value.
+Having said that, other types of coverage, such as IUL insurance policies, have their own methods for building cash value.

-That is why it is important to compare whole life vs universal life to make sure you are getting the best policy for your specific needs, goals and objectives.
+That’s why it’s important to compare whole life vs. universal life to ensure you’re getting the best policy for your specific needs, goals, and objectives.

 The Self Banking Blueprint